Special Education at Green Hills Academy

 Individualized Education Plan (IEP)

 The Special Education Coordinator creates an Individualized Education Plan (IEP) for the child, taking into account the child’s individual needs.
-The IEP is created after the student has been observed, assessed for a period of two months (if they are new).
-Observations and assessments are made by the SPED Coordinator, the SPED Teacher, as well as the student’s teachers where possible, to obtain the student’s current level of performance, as well as appropriate goals that are challenging but achievable.
-Once the IEP is finalized, a meeting is held with all the stakeholders; parents, Principal, homeroom teacher, teaching assistant, SPED Coordinator, and SPED Teacher.
+The IEP is created after the learner has been observed, assessed for a period of two months (if they are new).
+Observations and assessments are made by the SPED Coordinator, the SPED Educator, as well as the learner’s educators where possible, to obtain the learner’s current level of performance, as well as appropriate goals that are challenging but achievable.
+Once the IEP is finalized, a meeting is held with all the stakeholders; parents, Principal, homeroom educator, teaching assistant, SPED Coordinator, and SPED Educator.
 The purpose of the IEP meeting is to share the goals that have been drafted, as well as to get everyone involved in the child’s education on the same page.
-For returning students, their IEPs are reviewed every year and goals are adjusted as needed.
-The student’s IEP must include the following areas as appropriate:
+For returning learners, their IEPs are reviewed every year and goals are adjusted as needed.
+The learner’s IEP must include the following areas as appropriate:

 - Parent/student Concern